Bolivia–India relations

-Bolivia and India maintain diplomatic relations.
+Bolivia-India relations are the diplomatic and bilateral relations that exist between the Plurinational State of Bolivia and the Republic of India.
+Both countries are members of the World Trade Organization and the United Nations.

 History

 The Embassy of India in Lima, Peru has been jointly accredited to Bolivia since April 1981.
 India also maintains honorary consuls general in La Paz and Santa Cruz, although the latter is not currently functioning.
 Bolivia opened its embassy in New Delhi in 2012, and Jorge Cardenas Robles assumed office as the first resident Ambassador of Bolivia to India on 8 November 2012.

 The first India-Bolivia Foreign Office Consultations were held in La Paz on 20 November 2014.
 Several ministerial level visits between the two countries have taken place.

 President Ram Nath Kovind was on a visit to Bolivia from March 28 to 30, 2019.
 This was the first visit by an Indian president to Bolivia.

 Trade

 Bilateral trade between Bolivia and India totaled US$314.684 million in 2015–16.
 India exported $74.432 million worth of goods to Bolivia, and imported $240.252 million in 2015–16.
 The main commodities exported by India to Bolivia are automobiles, iron and steel, pharmaceuticals, machinery, rubber and plastic products and yarns and textiles.
 The major commodities imported by India from Bolivia are gold, leather and animal feed.

 The two countries are negotiating a BIPPA (Bilateral Investment Promotion and Protection Agreement).

 Indian firm Jindal Steel & Power Ltd. was awarded a contract to develop the El Mutun iron ore mine in 2007.
 The company announced that it would invest $2.3 billion to establish a steel plant, in what was the largest foreign direct investment in Bolivian history.
 However, the company shut down the project in July 2012, accusing the Bolivian government of not fulfilling "contract conditions".
 In August 2014, the International Chamber of Commerce ruled in favour of Jindal and ordered the state-owned mining company Empresa Siderúrgica del Mutún to pay Jindal $22.5 million in compensation.

 Indian pesticides company UPL has an office in Santa Cruz, Bolivia.
 Indian car manufacturer Tata Motors retails its vehicles through an authorized dealer in Bolivia.